HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Label_Properties.md

 The default value for this property is true.
 If set to _false_, the label is not displayed on the Form.
 If set to _true_, the label is displayed on the Form.

-> **_Note:_** This property is not applicable if the widget is placed in a [Segment](Segment.htm).
-When the widget is placed in a Segment, the visibility of the widget is controlled by the [data](Segment_Properties.htm#data) property of the segment.
+> **_Note:_** This property is not applicable if the widget is placed in a [Segment](Segment.html).
+When the widget is placed in a Segment, the visibility of the widget is controlled by the [data](Segment_Properties.html#data) property of the segment.

 Example

-{% highlight voltMx %}​​​​​//Sample code to set the isVisible property of a Label widget.
+{% highlight voltMx %}//Sample code to set the isVisible property of a Label widget.

-frmLabel.myLabel.isVisible=true;​
+frmLabel.myLabel.isVisible=true;
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Platform Availability